Exterior Architectural Visualization

 Learn how to create an exterior architectural rendering in Concepts based on a 3D SketchUp model.

+Watch this tutorial on YouTube.
 Read below for additional insights by Osama Elfar along with tutorial details, tips and brush settings from the video.

 What is your Architectural design process like?
 When do you use a 3D massing study versus a floor plan or Axonometric view?